The best Forex indicators MT5 platform offers

 As we mentioned earlier, there are many indicators already available in MetaTrader 5, and those three in our list, the ZigZag, alligator, and MFI are all pre-installed on the platform.
 Therefore, traders only need to turn them on to start using them.

 To toggle the ZigZag indicator on, you need to go to the Insert menu in the top-left corner of the screen, choose Indicators, go down to Custom, and find ZigZag all the way to the bottom of the list.
-When you select it, the window will appear where you can customize the color of the lines, as well as their timeframes.
+When you select it, a window will appear where you can customize the color of the lines, as well as their timeframes.

 As for the alligator, you need to go to the same menu and find Bill Williams under the Indicators list.
 There, you need to press the Alligator indicator and then customize the settings.
 The MFI indicator can be found in the Volumes sub-menu, and it also allows for a certain level of customizability.